An Affiliated Page Link is a Link between Pages From the Same Owners

 The Affiliated Page Link approach trys to limit a calculation of the importance score of a page by links pointing to that page based upon whether or not the source of those links is perceived to be independent or not.
 The patent tells us, for instance, that “additional links by the same author…should not excessively raise the ranking score” of a document.

 I’ve seen many people writing about sitewide links from the same domain surmise that those links don’t pass along as much link weight as they might if they were individual links from different domains.
-That would be likely under this affiliated page approach.
+That would be likely under this affiliated page link approach.
 Is it the reason why they might not?

 If you are a site owner, what sites might Google consider to be affiliated with your site or sites?